Boey-li/FieldFusion/README.md

 ```

 ## License
-Non-commercial use only.
+This is an open access article distributed under the terms of the CC-BY-NC-ND license
 Donnot use this code for commercial purposes.
-Please contact us if you want to use it for commercial purposes.